-Harrisburg, PA – Pennsylvania Treasurer Joe Torsella hosted a discussion on August 3 with Keystone Human Services, Susquehanna Service Dogs, families from within the disability community, and legislators to discuss the Pennsylvania Achieving a Better Life Experience Act Savings Program (PA ABLE), which provides tax-advantaged savings accounts for individuals with qualified disabilities and their families.
+Harrisburg, PA – Pennsylvania Treasurer Joe Torsella hosted a discussion on August 3 with Keystone Human Services, Susquehanna Service Dogs, families from within the disability community, and legislators to discuss the Pennsylvania Achieving a Better Life Experience Act Savings Program (PA ABLE (external website)), which provides tax-advantaged savings accounts for individuals with qualified disabilities and their families.

 “The PA ABLE program finally provides an option that allows people with disabilities and their families the flexibility to save for the future without jeopardizing their current benefits,” said Torsella.
 “In just a few months since PA ABLE was launched, there has been a tremendous response, and we want to continue to help make sure Pennsylvanians are aware that this program is available to them.”

 Launched in April, the PA ABLE Act follows passage of federal legislation by Pennsylvania’s U.S. Senator Bob Casey that authorized states to create ABLE programs.
 Modeled after college savings accounts, ABLE accounts allow individuals with qualifying disabilities and their families to save for a wide range of disability-related expenses tax-free and provides investment options offered to encourage saving private funds to support health, independence, and quality of life.

 ABLE saving accounts are excluded from eligibility determinations for Supplemental Security Income (SSI) benefits (savings up to $100,000), other means-tested federal programs, Medical Assistance, and other state means-tested disability and health benefits programs on which individuals with disabilities must often depend.

 Under the PA ABLE Savings program, eligible individuals can: